What to Do/Hear/See | Dec. 6-12

 - Dec.
 10, noon.
 “A Holiday with the Harpers”

-Artist Brett Harper shares items from his private family holiday card collection, containing pieces designed by his famous family: father Charley, mother Edie and himself.
+Artist Brett Harper shares items from his private family holiday card collection, containing pieces designed by his famous local family of artists: father Charley, mother Edie and himself.
 Plus, he will offer a demonstration of the family’s signature screen printing techniques.
 The presentation is followed by a reception, from 1-3 p.m.
 The exhibit runs Dec.
 9-31 in the Nature Shop.

 Women’s Art Club | The Barn, 6980 Cambridge Ave., Cincinnati, OH 45227.
 513-272-3700.